MarufZak/study-logs/understanding-linux-kernel/README.md

 Each exception handler starts with the same assembly code that does common tasks such that pushing the address of corresponding C function onto the stack, and prepares environment to handle the error.

 The process which triggered the exception gets a signal right after termination of exception handler.

+## Interrupt handling

+Interrupt handlers are stored inside IDT.
+In comparison to exception handling, in which the action to be taken is deferred until current process executes the handler in IDT, interrupt handling is different.
+In interrupt handling, the signal to process it’s related may arrive long after being sent.
+And it’s not sent to current process.
+The behavior differs based on class of interrupt:

+**I/O interrupts.** I/O device requires an attention, and corresponding handler must query the device to determine how to handle it.
+Handler should be flexible to service several i/o interrupts at the same time, for example running i/o disk operations in handler is not good.

+I/O interrupts _actions,_ which are executed inside interrupt handler, are classified into three: